VbehrensN/ELK_STACK_PROJECT/README_official.md

 - download and launch docker elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+Once the playbook is run from jumpbox ansible container, one must log into the ELK VM via ssh and type 'sudo docker ps'.